Do you wish you could enjoy deviled eggs without all the mayonnaise? These easy 3-ingredient guacamole deviled eggs use healthy avocado instead!

 - chili powder

-Pop out the yolks into a small bowl.
-Add guacamole and mix well.
+- Scoop the yolks into a small bowl, add the guacamole, and mix well.

-Spoon or pipe mixture back into egg white halves.
+- Spoon or pipe the mixture back into the egg halves.